bahim22/work/Docs2/AplusDoc.md

 13. `EPROM` - Erasable PROM - Data can be removed from PC circuit, erased by ultraviolet (UV) light and then reprogrammed
 14. `EEPROM` Electronically erasable PROM - Data can be erased with electrical signals.
     1. Chip can then be reprogrammed.
 Transistor uses 5v.
-    2. `EEPROMs` are frequently used to store BIOS.
+    2. `EEPROM` are frequently used to store BIOS.
 Used to program dynamically

 - ECC: can continue to work even if it has corrupt data
 - Paging: a file that's used as virtual memory on the system